Startime (American TV series): Production

+Hubbell Robinson was the show's producer.

 The Music Corporation of America (MCA), under Lew Wasserman, was the "packager" of the series, providing stars who would not ordinarily appear on American television, such as Alec Guinness and Rex Harrison at reduced rates, in exchange for an overall packaging fee for the entire series paid to MCA.
 Wasserman was also the agent for Alfred Hitchcock, who directed one Startime episode, "Incident at a Corner" (aired April 5, 1960).

 For example, Ingrid Bergman, who at that time commanded a salary of $750,000 per film, and who had never appeared in a dramatic role on American television, was paid $100,000 for her role in Startime's presentation of The Turn of the Screw.
 Though MCA only received $10,000 (10% of Bergman's salary) as commission, the company also received, as packager, 10% of the entire production schedule of the entire Startime season (which was $7.24 million).
 In other words, MCA received $724,000 solely for providing to Startime the services of stars such as Bergman, in addition to the commissions for each individual star.

+NBC had to pay a royalty fee to CBS in order to present the "Talent Scouts" episode.

+Ford ended the series on May 31, 1960, rather than continuing through the originally planned June 28, 1960, ending.
+The network said it was cutting four episodes "... so that Ford can go into an extensive summer schedule."
+The New York Times reported that essentially the reallocation of advertising money enabled Ford to purchase one-third sponsorship of Laramie and Riverboat, both of which were on NBC.
+The Times article said, "Judging from the general reaction of viewers, 'Startime' failed to live up to the billing ('TV's Finest Hour') assigned to it by N. B. C. and the sponsor."
+The article also noted that Robinson was no longer actively involved with Startime.

+The initial competition for Startime included The Red Skelton Show on CBS.
+Although NBC executives thought that Startime's budget and stars might draw more viewers than Skelton's show, the comedian commented that the ratings indicated otherwise, with his show in the top 10, while Startime was "down around 100".
+Startime was moved to an hour earlier time slot in January 1960, but it was no more successful.